gamajo/blog/_pages/grunt-overview.md

 post_excerpt: ""
 layout: page
 permalink: https://gamajo.com/grunt-overview
-published: false
+published: true
 ---
-Presentation for the Watercooler UK channel of the Genesis Slack community.
+This is the raw video I did as a presentation for the Genesis Slack community.

-Please do NOT publicly share this URL, or that of the live video below!

-Please ask any questions via #watercooler-uk channel on Slack.

 https://www.youtube.com/watch?v=DIdgQvIxia0#t=408